isomerpages/mlaw-corp/pages/eservices.md

 breadcrumb: E-Services
 ---
 #### **Urgent Maintenance Notice**
-Please be informed that the following eServices will be unavailable for urgent maintenance on the following date, and access will not be available during this period:
+Please be informed that the following eServices are unavailable during this period:

 | E-Services | Maintenance Schedule | <br>
 | -------- | -------- | -------- |